unrlight/InteractiveArchVizWithFloorplanRecognition/README.md

 # Demonstration
 ## Example 1
-The first example shows the possibility of moving through pre-prepared apartments, as well as the possibility of tracking a smartphone in space along 6 axes
+The first example shows the possibility of moving through pre-prepared apartments, as well as the possibility of tracking a smartphone in space along 6 axes (reload page to replay the video)

 <img src="Video1.gif" width="600" height="336"/>

 # Demonstration
 ## Example 2
-The second example shows how a new three-dimensional model of an apartment is created based on a recognized floor plan photo
+The second example shows how a new three-dimensional model of an apartment is created based on a recognized floor plan photo (reload page to replay the video)

 <img src="Video2.gif" width="600" height="336"/>